guntas-13/dotfiles/README.md

    bash Miniconda3-latest-MacOSX-arm64.sh
    ```

+   > [!IMPORTANT]
-   **Remove the following block from `.zshrc` file**. _This block was automatically added during past conda initialization and a new block will be appended during the above installation steps._
+   > **Remove the below block from `.zshrc` file**. _This block was automatically added during past conda initialization and a new block will be appended during the above installation steps._

    <details>
    <summary> Remove this block! </summary>